-Exception: See Advanced Division Pyramid Release Moves.

-- C. Extended single leg stunts (1 leg) may not brace or be braced by any other single leg (1 leg) extended stunts. - D. No stunt or pyramid may move over or under another separate stunt or pyramid.
+- 3. Top persons must receive primary support from a base. - Exception: Advanced "Pyramid Release Moves". - C. Extended single leg stunts may not brace or be braced by any other single leg extended stunts. - D. No stunt or pyramid may move over or under another separate stunt or pyramid.